devops-azure/Nexus/README.md

 # nexus
-Sonatype nexus 3 artifactory setup
+Sonatype nexus 3 artifactory setup using docker-compose Runs in 2 containers: Nginx container serves as Reverse proxy to Nexus container